Party of Shariy: Creation

-2019 parliamentary election performance
+2019 parliamentary elections

 In the 2019 parliamentary election the party gained 327,152 votes (2.23% of total, position #10).
-Falling under the 5% threshold, it won no parliamentary seats.
+As the party did not receive 5% of the vote, it did not win any parliamentary seats.
 The party also failed to win a constituency seat.
+It was most successful in the east and south of Ukraine: according to exit polls, 69% of the party's votes came from these regions.
+"The Party of Shariy" took fourth place in the electoral district abroad with 4.72% of the voters.

-Winning more than the threshold of 2%, it was originally subject to funding from the budget for its support.
+As the party won more than 2% of votes, it was originally entitled to funding from the budget for its support.
 However, on 2 October 2019, the Verkhovna Rada adopted the draft law No. 1029, which deprived parties of state funding that had won less than 5 per cent of the vote.
-After the adoption of this law, Party of Shariy lost about 441,511 thousand euros of state funding.
+After this law was adopted, Party of Shariy lost about 441,511 thousand euros in state funding.

-On July 21, 2019 the party got 2.23% (almost 330 thousand voters) and failed to pass the threshold of 5%.
-The highest result it achieved in the east and south of Ukraine (5.55% in Donetsk and 4.72% in Odessa regions).

-The political party of blogger Anatoly Shariy, was included in the top five political forces, which won the leadership in the extraordinary parliamentary elections in 2019 in Ukraine's foreign constituency.
-"The Party of Shariy" took fourth place in the electoral district abroad with 4.72% of the voters.

-After the elections in 2019

-On 4 July 2019, Anatoly Shariy said in his video that his party was going into opposition to the pro-presidential party "Servant of the People" because Volodymyr Zelensky failed to meet expectations.

-Regional elections 2020 in Ukraine
+2020 regional elections

 Together with the Opposition Bloc, the Party of Shariy was considered a competitor to the pro-Russian Opposition Platform — For Life in the 2020 Ukrainian local elections.
-However, the leader of the Opposition Platform — For Life, Viktor Medvedchuk declared that he does not view the Party of Shariy as a competitor, but as allies.
+However, the leader of the Opposition Platform — For Life, Viktor Medvedchuk declared that he did not view the Party of Shariy as a competitor, but as allies.

-The party won 52 seats in local councils.
-In east and south Ukraine.
+The party won 52 seats in local councils in east and south Ukraine.

 2022 Russian invasion of Ukraine/banning of the party

-On February 15, 2022, in the run-up to Russia's 2022 invasion of Ukraine, the local deputy of the Party of Shariy in Odessa spoke out against support for territorial self-defense units, calling them "bandits."
+On 15 February 2022, in the run-up to Russia's 2022 invasion of Ukraine, the local deputy of the Party of Shariy in Odesa spoke out against support for territorial self-defense units, calling them "bandits."
 She remarked that Russian military exercises had already ended.

-On 22 March 2022 Party of Shariy was one of several political parties suspended by the National Security and Defense Council of Ukraine during the 2022 Russian invasion of Ukraine, along with Derzhava, Left Opposition, Nashi, Opposition Bloc, Opposition Platform — For Life, Progressive Socialist Party of Ukraine, Socialist Party of Ukraine, Union of Left Forces, and the Volodymyr Saldo Bloc.
+On 22 March 2022, the Party of Shariy was one of several political parties suspended by the National Security and Defense Council, along with Derzhava, Left Opposition, Nashi, the Opposition Bloc, Opposition Platform — For Life, the Progressive Socialist Party of Ukraine, the Socialist Party of Ukraine, the Union of Left Forces, and the Volodymyr Saldo Bloc.

-The party's faction in Kharkiv City Council was disbanded due to lack of members.
+The party's faction in the Kharkiv City Council was disbanded due to lack of members.